 II.A.1.
 The Permittee is authorized to accept from Utah permitted Used Oil transporters, store and process used oil via simple filtration, gravity separation used oil in accordance with R315-15-5 of the Utah Administrative Code at 3534 West 500 South, Salt Lake City, Utah.
 The Permittee also operates as a large quantity handler of Universal Waste (Antifreeze) at this facility.

 II.A.2.
-The Permittee is authorized to store a maximum of 793,748 gallons of used oil in tanks, associated piping, containers and 120 cubic yards of undrained used oil filters stored in steel bins or drums.
+The Permittee is authorized to store a maximum of 777,822 gallons of used oil in tanks, associated piping, containers and 120 cubic yards of undrained used oil filters in steel bins or drums.

 II.A.3.
 The Permittee shall have a current process and instrument diagram (PID), certified by a Utah professional engineer (Attachment 4 – PID Diagram).
+Any modification to the facility, including the PID drawing, requires Director’s approval..

 II.A.4.
 The Permittee shall only store used oil in tanks, containers or units subject to regulations under R315-265 or R315-264 of the Utah Administrative Code and maintain tanks, containers, associated piping, pumps and valves in good operational condition.